15 Democrats defect on speaker vote to oppose Pelosi

 Rep. Mikie Sherrill of New Jersey, a new member, voted for Rep. Cheri Bustos of Illinois.

-Rep. Elissa Slotkin of Michigan, a new member, simply voted present.
+Rep. Elissa Slotkin of Michigan, a new member, voted present.

 Rep. Abigail Spanberger of Virginia, a new member, voted for Rep. Cheri Bustos of Illinois.

-Rep. Jeff Van Drew of New Jersey, a new member, simply voted “present.”
+Rep. Jeff Van Drew of New Jersey, a new member, voted present.

 Some Republicans defected during the vote as well.
 Reps.
 Andy Biggs of Arizona, Thomas Massie of Kentucky and Jody Hice of Georgia picked Ohio Republican Jim Jordan over California Rep. McCarthy.
 Michigan Rep. Justin Amash voted for Massie.